 Promotion or retention will be based on the instructional reading and mathematics level of the student as indicated by standards-based assessments, by teacher grades, and teacher recommendations.
-Placement determination will be made by a placement team consisting of teachers, administrator, guidance counselor, reading specialist and the child's parent/guardian.
+Placement determination will be made by a placement team consisting of teachers, administrator, school counselor, reading specialist and the child's parent/guardian.
 This placement team will utilize various data in reaching their decision.
 At the K-5 grade level, the emphasis on instruction is in the basic areas of English Language Arts (ELA) and mathematics.
-Failure in a major subject area or work at least six months below grade level in a major subject area would strongly indicate that retention should take place.
+Failure in a major subject area or work at least six months below grade level in a major subject area indicates retention is necessary.